lucaminudel/Objects-relationships-Coding-Dojo/README.md

-# Objects relationships encapsulation via composition - Coding-Dojo
+# Objects relationships - Coding-Dojo

 This repositoriy contains two coding exercises to experience the impact of composition and other techniques on objects relationships encapsulation compared to the simplistic design approach.